Friday, January 24, 2025

 Wednesday, August 21, 2024

-Meet “Tate”, aka Paint Me Tic Tac Toes
+Meet “Tate”, aka Paint Me Tic Tac Toes, an AKC registered Standard Poodle, searching for his perfect home!

 Sunday, October 15, 2023